 We all see ghosts, at times, in our minds at least.

 We see those who are gone, whom we thought would never leave; those whose passing was never resolved.
 Replaying scenes from our past, now from different camera angles though and with a new directors cut and commentary added.
 Replaying it nonetheless, making it so, caught as we are between here and there, and between real and imagined.

-But, as a man with ageing parents, as I am, who has always been at odds with ending chapters, I know that we can also make premature ghosts of those who are still with us and still yet to leave.
+But, as a man with ageing parents who has always been at odds with ending chapters, I know that we can also make premature ghosts of those who are still with us and still yet to leave.
 Those whose passing we fear will soon come, as time draws them ever closer to the left hand exit of their stage.

-Stepping ahead of time to selfishly imagine how 'we' but I really mean 'me' will feel without them, within a foolhardy exercise, of course, that only wastes time in the present.
-That time for living; instead of ever really preparing one for the future ahead.
+Stepping ahead of time to selfishly imagine how 'we', but I really mean 'me', will feel without them is a foolhardy exercise, of course, one that only wastes time in the present.
+That time for living instead of ever really preparing one for the future ahead.